CampbellCrowley/HTTPS-Proxy/README.md

 HTTP.
 This means we will attempt to bind to `--verification-port=##`, and serve files from `./.well-known/` as they are requested.
 It is recommended to use `--out=80` to change the output forwarding port in this case.

+`--are-you-up=/areyouup` reply to all requests with where the url exactly matches the given path, with "Yes".